 Admission to Old Town San Diego is a free and a fun and educational way to spend a day.
-Here you can stroll quaint streets lined with historic, restored buildings and learn about the California’s unique past.
+Here you can stroll quaint streets lined with historic, restored buildings and learn about California’s unique past.

 History buffs will definitely want to take in Old Town San Diego State Historic Park.
-Covering nine square blocks, the state Historic Park showcases the time period from 1821 to 1872 and features California’s first schoolhouse, a blacksmith shop, the state’s first newspaper office and a stable.
+Covering nine square blocks, the State Historic Park showcases the time period from 1821 to 1872 and features California’s first schoolhouse, a blacksmith shop, the state’s first newspaper office, and a stable.